When an individual commits a crime, they are committing an act in violation

 Whether you have been arrested for a blue collar or a white collar crime,

 a conviction will have a serious impact on your freedom and your future.

-Marietta criminal defense attorney at the firm immediately in order to determine how best to proceed.
+Marietta criminal defense attorney to determine how best to proceed.